 Look for job vacancies at:

-Vacancies are also advertised on the websites of individual services.
+Vacancies are also advertised on the websites of individual forces.

-Recruitment agencies advertise roles for police officers who want to transfer services and for retired officers.
+Third-party sites advertise roles and provide information for police staff and officers who want to transfer services and for retired officers.
 See:

 Professional development

-The training you receive varies depending on your chosen route but will include classroom learning, role plays and practical sessions.
-Once out on patrol, you will receive mentoring from an experience tutor constable to help develop your practical skills.
-Throughout your probationary period you will return to the classroom to learn more skills and undertake coursework and assignments.
+Training varies depending on your chosen route but will include classroom learning, role plays and practical sessions.
+Once out on patrol, you'll receive mentoring from an experienced tutor constable to help develop your practical skills.
+You'll also return to the classroom throughout your probationary period, to learn more skills and undertake coursework and assignments.

 Police officers are required to undertake ongoing training throughout their careers, and emphasis is placed on regular supervision, guidance and support.